mike-li8/Power-BI-Business-Insights-360-II/README.md

 Notes:
 * Provided in .xlsx format
 * This table contains data on the marketshare of various personal computer (PC) manufacturers (atliq, dale, innovo, pacer, bp).
-This marketshare data is available for each specific market sub zone, PC product category, and fiscal year.
+This marketshare data is available for each specific market subzone, PC product category, and fiscal year.
-* The columns `subzone`, `category`, and `fy_desc` act as a **composite primary key**
+* The columns `sub_zone`, `category`, and `fy_desc` act as a **composite primary key**

 <br>